-Today, Baccarat is one of the best games to in casinos.
+Today, Baccarat is one of the best games in casinos.
 The game is everywhere in every casino.
-It’s now even able to be played online at table games, and even live table games.
-However, that wasn’t always the case though as it has been banned, outlawed by casinos, and even secluded from the public.
+It’s now even able to be played online at table games and live table games.
+However, that wasn’t always the case though, as it has been banned, outlawed by casinos, and even secluded from the public.

-Let’s start out with the origins of Baccarat.
-Who invented the game originally?
+Let’s start with the origins of Baccarat.
+Who invented the game initially?
 Some claim that it was derived from the early Chinese game of “Pai Gow,” which was a game made up by the Chinese with the sole purpose of getting the number nine to win.
 Some claim that it derived from ancient religion in Italy.

-The game was picked up by the French in the early 13th century and was played with dice.
-The game then in the late 13th century started being played with cards.
-This was because of Marco Polo who ventured east.
+The French picked up the game in the early 13th century and played with dice.
+Games in the late 13th century started being played with cards.
+This was because of Marco Polo, who ventured east.
 He went to China and learned their woodblock printing technique.
 He then taught the Europeans who used this early press to make cards.

 However, this only made the game gain in popularity.
-Many of the nobles took to playing the game in underground rooms where they would wager money against others in order to win lands and gain money.
-The game then was taken across the Atlantic to South American, where it was again changed.
-The rules and name changed and was called “Punto Banco.”
+Many of the nobles played the game in underground rooms, where they would wager money against others to win lands and gain money.
+The game was then taken across the Atlantic to South America, where it was again changed.
+The rules and name changed, and it was called “Punto Banco.”

-Only a handful of casinos allowed Baccarat to be played in their casino’s and only at specified times.
-In the 1970s in order to be able to play baccarat the person had to be rich and famous in order to get a seat.
-However, since then it has been dropped from a high-roller game to a mini-game that allows the average Joe to now play.
-It’s able to be played in casinos and online today and is a great way to try one's luck.
+Only a handful of casinos allowed Baccarat to be played in their casinos and only at specified times.
+In the 1970s, to be able to play baccarat, a person had to be rich and famous to get a seat.
+However, since then, it has been dropped from a high-roller game to a mini-game that allows the average Joe to now play.
+It can be played in casinos and online today and is a great way to try luck.